Moral Stories - Online Reference Kids

 2. Worship Allah, and do not associate partners with him.
 And be good to your parents, and the relatives, and to the orphans, and to the poor people, and the neighbor that is close to you and the neighbor that is not close to you, and your companion on the journey.
 (4:36)

-Many Ahadith can be quoted concerning good character.
-The following are some of what the Holy Prophet Muhammad (SAW) said:
+Many Ahadith can be quoted concerning good conduct, ethics, morals or character.
+The following are some of what Holy Prophet Muhammad (saw) said:

-Holy Prophet Muhammad (SAW) Ahadith on good character01.
-I have been sent is to perfect good manners.
+Holy Prophet Muhammad (saw) Ahadith on Good Conduct1.
+I have been sent is to perfect good manners (Morality, Islamic Behavior).

 10. Imam Hassan (as) says: The most preferable adornment is graceful manners.